2004 Indian Ocean earthquake and tsunami: Other effects

 The tsunami left both the people and government of India in a state of heightened alert.
 On 30 December 2004, four days after the tsunami, Terra Research notified the India government that its sensors indicated there was a possibility of 7.9 to 8.1 magnitude tectonic shift in the next 12 hours between Sumatra and New Zealand.
 In response, the Indian Minister of Home Affairs announced that a fresh onslaught of deadly tsunami was likely along the southern Indian coast and the Andaman and Nicobar Islands, even as there was no sign of turbulence in the region.
 The announcement generated panic in the Indian Ocean region and caused thousands to flee their homes, which resulted in jammed roads.
 The announcement was a false alarm, and the Home Affairs minister withdrew their announcement.
 On further investigation, the India government learned that the consulting company Terra Research was run from the home of a self-described earthquake forecaster who had no telephone listing and maintained a website where he sold copies of his detection system.

 The tsunami had a severe humanitarian and political impact in Sweden.
 The hardest-hit country outside Asia, Sweden, lost 543 tourists, mainly in Thailand.
 The Persson Cabinet was heavily criticized for its inaction.

-Smith Dharmasaroja, a meteorologist who had predicted that an earthquake and tsunami "is going to occur for sure" way back in 1994, was assigned the development of the Thai tsunami warning system.
-The Indian Ocean Tsunami warning system was formed in early 2005 to provide an early warning of tsunamis for inhabitants around the Indian Ocean coasts.
+Smith Dharmasaroja, a meteorologist who had predicted that an earthquake and tsunami "is going to occur for sure" in 1994, was assigned the development of the Thai tsunami warning system.
+The Indian Ocean Tsunami Warning System was formed in early 2005 to provide an early warning of tsunamis for inhabitants around the Indian Ocean coasts.

 The changes in the distribution of masses inside the Earth due to the earthquake had several consequences.
 It displaced the North Pole by 25 mm.
 It also slightly changed the shape of the Earth, specifically by decreasing Earth's oblateness by about one part in 10 billion, consequentially increasing Earth's rotation a little and thus shortening the length of the day by 2.68 microseconds.

+The Indian Ocean Tsunami Archives were added to the UNESCO Memory of the World register in 2017.
+The archive consists of video, audio, and photographs.